 - Media, e.g. press office, science publishing company, public organisation

-- A Memorandum of Understanding (MOU) will need to be completed – available from your local training manager – this allows you and your host to be completely in agreement as to what you will be doing during your placement.
+This needs to be completed before you start your PIPS.
+It ensures that you and your host are in agreement as to what you will be doing during your placement and what outputs and outcomes will be achieved.
 Complete as much as you can and then ask your contact at the host organisation to fill in their sections.
-A blank version is available here: PIPS Host Organisation Memorandum of Understanding

 “I completed the Learning Gain Tool immediately after my internship ended, I didn’t take much notice of the results at the time because I was keen to get back to laboratory work.
 However, upon re-visiting my results several months later, I realise what an invaluable tool it is for enhancing my self-awareness of the transferable skills gained from my internship.
 In particular I was surprised to see how much my internship had enhanced my professional skills (personal effectiveness) and upon reflection, I have taken a more professional approach to my research after my PIPs experience.
 The Learning Gain Tool has also helped me realise how much immersing myself in a charity environment for 3 months enhanced my commercial awareness and networking abilities.
 I will use the results of the Learning Gain Tool in development of my CV and in future job applications as I complete my PhD here in Sheffield.
 The skill sets on the Learning Gain Tool are helpfully subdivided so know when I can experiences gained during my internship as an example of where I developed specific work-based skills.
 The results from the Learning Gain Tool can also act as triggers to help me remember what I achieved on my internship”.